xd009642/rustybug/README.md

 meson compile
 ```

 And you should see all of the programs.
+Then `cargo test` will run the debugger
+a bit on some of these programs.

 ## Thoughts